Venus: First missions to Venus

 In 1974, Mariner 10 swung by Venus to bend its path towards Mercury and took ultraviolet photographs of the clouds, revealing the extraordinarily high wind speeds in the Venusian atmosphere.
 This was the first interplanetary gravity assist ever used, a technique which would be used by later probes.

 Radar observations in the 1970s revealed details of the Venusian surface for the first time.
 Pulses of radio waves were beamed at the planet using the 300 m radio telescope at Arecibo Observatory, and the echoes revealed two highly reflective regions, designated the Alpha and Beta regions.
 The observations revealed a bright region attributed to mountains, which was called Maxwell Montes.
 These three features are now the only ones on Venus that do not have female names.

-First view and first clear 180-degree panorama of Venus's surface as well as any other planet than Earth (1975, Soviet Venera 9 lander).
-Black-and-white image of barren, black, slate-like rocks against a flat sky.
-The ground and the probe are the focus.

 In 1975, the Soviet Venera 9 and 10 landers transmitted the first images from the surface of Venus, which were in black and white.
 NASA obtained additional data with the Pioneer Venus project, consisting of two separate missions: the Pioneer Venus Multiprobe and Pioneer Venus Orbiter, orbiting Venus between 1978 and 1992.
 In 1982 the first monochrome colour filters images of the surface were obtained with the Soviet Venera 13 and 14 landers.
 After Venera 15 and 16 operated between 1983 and 1984 in orbit, conducting detailed mapping of 25% of Venus's terrain (from the north pole to 30°N latitude), the Soviet Venera programme came to a close.

+First view of Venus's surface as well as any other planet than Earth (1975, Soviet Venera 9 lander).
+Black-and-white 180-degree panorama of barren, black, slate-like rocks against a flat sky.
+The ground and the probe are the focus.